Cardinals vs. Tigers Player Props Betting Odds

-Paul Goldschmidt and Javier Baez are two of the players with prop bets on the table when the St. Louis Cardinals and the Detroit Tigers play at Busch Stadium on Friday (at 8:15 PM ET).
+Player props can be found for Paul Goldschmidt and Javier Baez, among others, when the St. Louis Cardinals host the Detroit Tigers at Busch Stadium on Saturday at 2:15 PM ET.

 Bet on this matchup or its props with DraftKings!